Disappearance of Susan Powell: Aftermath

-On February 11, 2013, approximately one year after the death of Joshua and his sons, Michael Powell killed himself in Minneapolis, Minnesota, where he had moved for graduate school.
-He jumped from the roof of a parking garage.
-Police had questioned Michael several times in 2012 after discovering his abandoned Ford at the Oregon wrecking yard; Michael was "evasive" about why he left the car at that location.
-Utah authorities have since said they believe that Joshua and Michael were accomplices in the murder of Susan.
+On February 11, 2013, approximately one year after the death of Joshua and his sons, his brother Michael killed himself in Minneapolis by jumping from the roof of a parking garage.
+Police had questioned Michael several times in 2012 after discovering his abandoned Ford at the Oregon wrecking yard.
+Police described him as "evasive" about why he left the car at that location.
+Utah authorities have since stated their belief that Joshua and Michael were accomplices in the murder of Susan.
+West Valley City police's active investigation into Susan's disappearance was closed on May 21, 2013.

-In a February 2013 interview, Manley, who had conducted the 2011–2012 evaluations of Joshua for Washington authorities, acknowledged his suspicions that Joshua was involved in his wife's disappearance.
+In a February 2013 interview, Manley, who had conducted the 2011–2012 evaluations of Joshua for Washington State authorities, acknowledged his suspicions that Joshua was involved in his wife's disappearance.
 However, he did not mention these suspicions in his report because they were beyond the scope of his duties and because Joshua had not been charged with any wrongdoing.

-On May 21, 2013, West Valley City police announced that they had closed the active investigation into Susan's disappearance.

-Joshua's sister, Jennifer, wrote a memoir with co-author Emily Clawson about the Powell family's tumultuous history.
-The memoir was published in June 2013 as A Light In Dark Places.
-Jennifer was inspired to write the book, she says, "to help other people to recognize abuse in either their own relationships or relationships around them, because it's not always completely apparent."
+Jennifer Graves, Joshua's estranged sister, wrote a memoir with co-author Emily Clawson about the Powell family's tumultuous history.
+The memoir was published in June 2013 as A Light in Dark Places.
+Jennifer was inspired to write the book, she says, "to help other people to recognize abuse in either their own relationships or relationships around them because it's not always completely apparent."

 In March 2015, Chuck Cox won a protracted court battle with Terrica and Alina Powell over control of Susan's estate.
 Terrica and Alina had sought to have Susan declared legally dead to collect life insurance, but Cox ultimately gained full control of the estate.
-The Cox family also sued Washington's Department of Social and Health Services (DSHS) and its social workers, claiming that the agency prioritized Joshua's parental rights over the safety of the boys and facilitated their deaths.
+The Cox family also sued Washington's Department of Social and Health Services (DSHS) and its social workers, claiming that the agency prioritized Joshua's parental rights over the safety of Charlie and Braden, facilitating their deaths.
 In 2015, a federal court granted summary judgement to the defendants, ruling that the social workers had immunity and DSHS was not negligent.
-In 2019, an appeals court partially overturned that decision, ruling that the social workers did have immunity but the question of DSHS's negligence could proceed to trial.
+In 2019, an appeals court partially overturned that decision, ruling that the social workers did have immunity but that the question of DSHS's negligence could proceed to trial.
 At trial, a jury ruled that DSHS was negligent and awarded $98 million to the estates of Susan's two sons.
 Susan's family also pressured state lawmakers in Washington and Utah to pass bills that would restrict or block visitation rights for parents being investigated for murder.